Crownpeak/Search-G2/search-g2-sdk-javascript-examples/README.md

 ### Add Basic KnockoutJS Template

 Add a basic KnockoutJS template to hold the results of our search query.
-Add this to the <body/> element of the page, above the script block created earlier:
+Add this to the body element of the page, above the script block created earlier:

 ```
 <!-- ko with: result -->